permutationlock/ztrait/doc/patterns.md

     // ...
 ```

-To someone familiar with the trait convention, this immediately
+To someone familiar with the trait convention, it is now immediately
-declares the type requirements for the `handler` parameter, and
+clear what the type requirements are for the `handler` parameter.
+Trait verification also
-provides nice error messages if an insufficient parameter type is
+provides nice compiler error messages if a `handler` of
-passed.
+an invalid type is passed to `poll`.

 **Note:** My trait library is obviously only one possible way to do
 explicit type checking.
 You could do it from basics with `if`